 - Mix the milk, salt and powdered sugar.
-Now you have the basic.

 - Add anything you like.
-My favorite is a simple vanilla glazing, just a dash of vanilla powder or the content of one vanilla pod, and I’m set.
+My favorite is a simple vanilla glazing, just a dash of vanilla powder or the content of a vanilla pod, and I’m set.
 Like chocolate?
 Add a couple of scoops of chocolate powder.
 Want a fruit flavor?
-Just puré say a kiwi and mix it in.
-Just keep in mind that adding too much dry flavoring, calls for a little more milk.
+Just puré a kiwi and mix it in.
+Just keep in mind that adding too much dry flavoring calls for a little more milk.
 Adding too much liquid flavoring (such as fruit puré) calls for a little less milk.
 You’ll figure it out.

 - Put a doughnut in there, lift it up and place it on a flat surface.
 The glazing will slowly pour down along the sides and you’ll absolutely love it!